 3. Picking the best lots is easier when you are “very local” and aware of the great locations and the not-so-great locations for your new home

-4. The design center can be a daunting task to even the most experienced buyers
+4. The design center can be a daunting task for even the most experienced buyers

 5. For many of my clients who are moving to Charlotte from another area